Close Menu

 Disable Noise Control Modes During Calls

 Active Noise Cancellation (ANC) and Transparency Mode are great for listening, but they sometimes interfere with how AirPods process your voice on calls.
-Disabling these modes during conversations can improve clarity.
+Many AirPods users have claimed that disabling these modes during conversations improves clarity.

 • Go to Settings → Bluetooth → (i) next to your AirPods.